 - Mass migration across the Euro-Mediterranean region has refocused the debate on Europe’s absorption capacity and immigrant integration.
 This interdisciplinary seminar takes Sicily as a case study to analyze the underpinnings of EU “open-door” policy and its impact on immigrant and religious “integration” and social cohesions in Europe.
 Students critically interrogate the viability of the nation-state as an integrative political category, analyze ways in which immigrant religious identity interacts with the idea of a laic Europe, and revisit conceptual articulations of the notions of citizenship and multiculturalism in light of political and cultural hegemonies based on the exclusion and marginalization of “otherness.”
 Lectures and field visits will also allow students to examine pressing issues of language and identity, Islam and religious affiliation as they interact with European secular modernity and impact subjectivity, political engagement, and integration.
 Contra the assimilationist discourse about exclusion, students are encouraged to think through counter-hegemonic ethics of inclusive solidarities.
 This seminar is delivered during the excursion to Italy.

-- Rethinking Politics and Religion in the Mediterranean – syllabus
+- Politics, Civil Society, and Migration in Tunisia – syllabus

 - (MDES3000 / 3 credits / 45 hours)